kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26, 27, 28: February 28th, March 1st & March 2nd 2017

+**Today's Progress**: I have been working on a Chrome plugin for tracking the articels I read with a few friends.
+Learnt LOADS of JavaScript, loads about Chrome plugins, Callbacks, GIT inc branching and merging - awesome fun

+**Thoughts:** I cannot believe how useful GIT is for manaing code encase you screw up and for working in teams.
+Also Chrome plugins are fun.
+Loving coding at the moment and long may it continue

 ### Day 25: February 27th, 2017

 **Today's Progress**: Built a Chrome plugin to saved articles I read to a data base.